NSoiffer/MathCATForPython/README.md

 * Added more Unicode chars to include both all Unicode chars marked as "Sm" and those with a mathclass (except Alphabetic and Glyph classes) in the Unicode standard.
 * Add support for some (upcoming) new Unicode characters (equilibrium arrows and others) used in Chemistry into UEB and Nemeth
 * Fixed a bug with double-struck numbers for Nemeth.
-* Several fixes for recognizing chemistry
+* Several fixes for recognizing chemistry.

 #### Fixes

+* Setting .
+* Fixed sans-serif indicator for Nemeth braille.
-* Fixed a bug where empty cells in a table that is piecewise, m:system-of-equations or lines were spoken
+* Fixed a bug where empty cells in a table that is piecewise, m:system-of-equations or lines were spoken.
-* Fixed bug where open/closed intervals were inferred when brackets/parens were nested (can't be an interval)
+* Fixed bug where open/closed intervals were inferred when brackets/parens were nested (can't be an interval).
 * Fixed a bug in UEB where passage mode should have been used for capitals.
 * Fixed a crash with UEB in certain conditions with runs of capital letters.
 * Fixed bug in Navigation of tables (previously reported "Error in Navigation").
 * Fixed bug moving to previous/next column in tables when at a table row level.
-* Fixed bug when trying to correct bad MathML representation of chemistry inside of the base of a script
+* Fixed bug when trying to correct bad MathML representation of chemistry inside of the base of a script.
-* Fixed Vietnamese braille for "/"/
+* Fixed Vietnamese braille for "/".
 * In the dialog code, the file location and %APPDATA% are now used to find the Rules and prefs files.
 * After changing how prefs work in a previous version, I forgot to change MathRate and PauseFactor to be numbers, not strings.
 * Fixed bug in the braille Rules (missed change from earlier) where a third argument should have been given to say to look in the Braille definitions.yaml files and not the speech ones when looking up the value of a definition.